 Your consultation allows an opportunity for you to “try on” various implants, thereby giving you a better understanding of the options available to help you achieve your goal.
 During your “sizing” you have the opportunity to feel the weight of the implant, as well as see the projection.
 Ultimately, your breast augmentation should make you look and feel more confident and well-proportioned.

 “I left my consult with Dr. Chong so happy.
 I left feeling understood, safe and felt like every possible question and concern had been addressed.
 Most importantly I felt she really wanted to help me achieve exactly what I wanted, which I hadn’t seen in other consults.
 A huge thank you to Dr. Chong and her staff!” -C.D.
 (Patient since 2016)

 There are many reasons why women elect breast implants.
 Some include:

 You may feel tired and sore for several days, but many patients return to normal activities within a week.
-Post-op medications, bowel programs, activity schedule, use of ice, massage techniques, and scar therapy will be discussed during the post-op visits.
+Post-op medications, bowel programs, activity schedule, use of ice, massage techniques, and scar therapy will be discussed during your post-operative visits.
 All patients are encouraged to contact the office with any concerns.
-Warranty information, including options for extended warranty for saline breast implants are fully disclosed.
+Warranty information, including options for extended warranty of breast implants are fully disclosed.

 Is silicone safe?